htoo97/Globitek-LogInOut_Security/README.md

 The following advanced user stories are optional:

-* [ ]  Bonus Objective 1: Identify security flaw in Objective #4 (requiring login on staff pages)
+* [x]  Bonus Objective 1: Identify security flaw in Objective #4 (requiring login on staff pages)
-    * [ ]  Identify the security principal not being followed.
+    * [x]  The security principal not being followed: "Security through Obscurity"
-    * [ ]  Write a short description of how the code could be modified to be more secure.
+    * [x]  The code has been modified to simply display "invalid username/password" rather than separately.
+This prevents the potential hacker from probing if the database has a particular username or if they just got the password wrong.

     * [ ] Bonus Objective 2: Add CSRF protections to all forms in the staff directory